-Principle 2 - Safety and sustainability of goods & services

-a) List up to 3 of your products or services whose design has incorporated social or environmental concerns, risks and/or opportunities. b) For each such product, provide the following details in respect of resource use (energy, water, raw material etc.) per unit of product (optional): (i) Reduction during sourcing / production/ distribution achieved since the previous year throughout the value chain? (ii) Reduction during usage by consumers (energy, water) has been achieved since the previous year? - c) Does the Company have procedures in place for sustainable sourcing (including transportation)?
-If yes, what percentage of your inputs was sourced sustainably? d) Has the Company taken any steps to procure goods and services from local & small producers, including communities surrounding their place of work?
+Princ Principle 2 - Safety and sustainability of goods & services a) List up to 3 of your products or services whose design has incorporated social or environmental concerns, risks and/or opportunities.
+Not applicable.
+As an investment company, it offers financial and risk management services through its subsidiary / joint venture companies.
+The services offered by these companies enhance the livelihood of people by mitigating financial need and insurance coverage of health and assets. b) For each such product, provide the following details in respect of resource use (energy, water, raw material etc.) per unit of product (optional): Not applicable (i) Reduction during sourcing / production/ distribution achieved since the previous year throughout the value chain? - (ii) Reduction during usage by consumers (energy, water) has been achieved since the previous year? - c) Does the Company have procedures in place for sustainable sourcing (including transportation)?
+If yes, what percentage of your inputs was sourced sustainably?
+Not applicable d) Has the Company taken any steps to procure goods and services from local & small producers, including communities surrounding their place of work?
 If yes, what steps have been taken to improve their capacity and capability of local and small vendors? limited operations.
 Services are procured from local vendors including communities surrounding the work place, wherever e) Does the Company have a mechanism to recycle products and waste?
 If yes what is the percentage of recycling of products and waste (separately as <5%, 5-10%, >10%).
+Not applicable